dosibjrn/dosibjrn.github.io/privacy-policy.md

 ## Data Handling and Third-Party Services

 Calora utilizes OpenAI's GPT-4v technology for AI-based nutritional estimates from meal photos.
 The methodology relies on advanced machine learning algorithms to provide educated guesses about food content.
+We ensure that all third-party partnerships, including our use of OpenAI's technology, comply with [Apple's Standard End-User License Agreement](https://www.apple.com/legal/internet-services/itunes/dev/stdeula/) (EULA) and uphold strong data privacy standards.
 These estimates are intended for informational purposes only and are not for medical use.
 For more information about GPT-4v, visit [OpenAI's GPT-4v Contribution Page](https://openai.com/contributions/gpt-4v).
-We ensure that all third-party partnerships comply with [Apple's Standard End-User License Agreement](https://www.apple.com/legal/internet-services/itunes/dev/stdeula/) (EULA) and uphold strong data privacy standards.

 ## Apple HealthKit Integration